- Status

 - Henry Woide / Jack Hobhouse

-Bay HouseA house for dual aspect living
+Bay HouseA house for dual-aspect living